Zhangjiakou Hebei, China Travel Guide

 Still accepted, but less common for daily use.

-Familiarize yourself with health advice, safety measures, and emergency procedures.
+Familiarize yourself with health advice, safety measures, and emergency protocols.

 Required: No mandatory vaccinations are needed for admission to China for general travel.

 Recommended: Consult a travel health clinic or your doctor at least 4-6 weeks before your trip.
 They may recommend routine vaccinations (like MMR, DTP, Varicella).
 Other common recommendations for China include Hepatitis A & B, Typhoid.
-Japanese Encephalitis might be recommended if you plan extended stays in rural areas, and Rabies if your activities involve potential animal contact.
+Japanese Encephalitis might be it's a good idea if you plan extended stays in rural areas, and Rabies if your activities involve potential animal contact.

 Air quality varies, especially during winter.
 Check the Air Purity Index (AQI) daily.
 Consider wearing an N95 mask on days with poor air quality.